Ortotherium: Taxonomy

-The following sloth family phylogenetic tree is based on collagen and mitochondrial DNA sequence data (see Fig. 4 of Presslee et al., 2019).

 The internal phylogeny of Megalonychidae, specifically taxa like Ortotherium, is tenuous as many taxa bear only fragmentary or incomplete specimens.
-This has caused Ortotherium, a genus known purely from partial mandibles and teeth, to be excluded from the majority of Megalonychid cladistic analyses.
+This has caused Ortotherium, a genus known purely from partial mandibles and teeth, to be excluded from the majority of megalonychid cladistic analyses.
 The only exception being by McDonald & Carranza-Castañeda (2017) in their description of Zacatzontli, a megalonychid from the Late Miocene of southern Mexico.
 In their analysis, three separate clades related to biogeography were recovered, with a South American clade, including Ortotherium, Caribbean clade, and a North American clade.
 The Caribbean and North American taxa formed a separate subfamily from the South American, suggesting that the southern megalonychid branch broke off earlier in the Oligocene.
 When originally named by Ameghino in 1885, he did not specify the phylogenetic position of the genus besides Edentata, though he did state similarities to Bradypus and the nomen dubium Olygodon.
 Family-level assessment in 1942, Bordas believed that Ortotherium was part of the clade Nothrotheriinae, then believed to be within Megalonychidae.
 As part of his review of the genus, Brandoni moved Ortotherium to an indeterminate position within Megalonychidae, though noted similarities to other Miocene megalonychids.

 The following cladistic diagram is adapted from McDonald & Caranza-Castañeda (2017), their description of Zacatzontli: